-This document gives end users an overview of the Fiery® server's architecture and functional aspects as they relate to device security in Fiery FS100 Pro/FS100.
-Fiery server is available in two options, an embedded server option and a stand-alone server option.
-This document refers to the embedded server option as integrated Fiery server and refers to both options as Fiery server.
+This document gives end users an overview of the Fiery® server's architecture and functional aspects as they relate to device security in the System 10.
 It covers hardware, network security, access control, operating system and data security.
 The document's intent is to help end users understand all the Fiery server's security features that they can benefit from and to understand its potential vulnerabilities.